Any tips for filling out the application?

 Does my organization need a financial audit or review?

-If your organization has an operating budget of $500,000 or more, you are required to submit a financial AUDIT of the most recently completed fiscal year conducted by an independent certified public accountant (CPA).
+If your organization has an operating budget of $1 million or more, you are required to submit a financial AUDIT of the most recently completed fiscal year conducted by an independent certified public accountant (CPA).
 By our definition, an independent CPA is not involved with the daily workings of your organization.
 Usually an outside accounting firm is hired annually, specifically to conduct this procedure.
 The audit must be in accordance with generally accepted accounting standards and give a reasonable assurance that the financial statements are free of material misstatements.
 An audit is an in-depth look at organizational financial practices including examining evidence that supports the amounts and disclosures in the financial statements.
 It also includes assessing the accounting principles used as well as evaluating the overall financial statement presentation.

 Please note that there is a third report that can be generated by a CPA called a compilation report.
 This type of report is limited to merely presenting, in the form of financial statements, information provided by management.
 These reports are not reviewed or audited, thus they do not meet GFTA's requirement for an audit or review.